redFrik/the_art_of_shader_programming/README.md

 * (osx / win) download cinder (0.8.5) from <http://libcinder.org/download/>. you can put the cinder folder anywhere but i recommend in your home directory.
 * (linux) download and install processing (2.0.1) from <http://processing.org/download/>

-we'll also need to be able to route audio between applications (to cinder from puredata, supercollider etc.).  so if you're on osx, install soundflower and windows and linux users should install jack.
+we also need to be able to route audio between applications (to cinder from puredata, supercollider etc.).  so if you're on osx, install soundflower.  windows and linux users should install jack.
 * (osx) download and install soundflower (1.6.6b) from <http://code.google.com/p/soundflower/>
 * (win / linux) install jack from <http://jackaudio.org/download>. see also <http://jackaudio.org/jack_on_windows>